 These and other water conservation practices are part of a comprehensive Farm Conservation Plan and Grazing Plan, developed with the help of Virginia Tech and North Carolina State University researchers.
 McDowell earned his Beef Quality Assurance Certification & Trainer status and has been twice named Virginia Seedstock Producer of the Year.
-For years he’s been involved with the Red house Bull Evaluation Station and Sales and volunteers at the Halifax County Junior Livestock Show and Virginia Angus Breeders Show.
+For years he’s been involved with the Red House Bull Evaluation Station and Sales and volunteers at the Halifax County Junior Livestock Show and Virginia Angus Breeders Show.
 He is one of the founders and is currently director of the Halifax County Cattlemen’s Association.

 The McDowell family is a close-knit unit that includes three adult children—all physicians.
 One is a veterinarian married to a veterinarian; one is a dentist married to a dentist, and the other is an ER doctor married to an optometrist.
-Collectively they’ve given Michael and his hard-working wife of forty-three years, Wanda, eight grandchildren.
+Collectively they’ve given Michael and his hardworking wife of forty-three years, Wanda, eight grandchildren.

 Veterinarian daughter and son-in-law, Angela McDowell Collins and Jon Collins, have been at the forefront of Locust Level Farm’s intensive AI and embryo transfer program.
 Their invaluable contribution to the family business has helped maintain herd health and success.

-This is the thirtieth year for the Southeastern Farmer of the Year award.
+This is the 30th year for the Southeastern Farmer of the Year award.
 It recognizes excellence in agricultural production and farm management, along with leadership in farm and community organizations.
 The award also honors family contributions in producing safe and abundant supplies of food, fiber, and shelter products.

 John Miller, President of Swisher International, Inc., of Jacksonville, Florida, praised McDowell for his farming accomplishments.
 “Mike is an outstanding farmer who took a unique path to build his operation over the years and become a role model for others who want to farm,” said Miller.
 “It is an honor for our company and our Swisher Sweets cigar brand to recognize Mike and his family for their farming accomplishments.”